Working with hotels and landing a complimentary hotel stay in your favorite travel destinations as a travel blogger is awesome.

 Before you start pitching your favorite hotels for a free hotel stay, you must think first about what kind of value you can offer them in return.

 Thinking of this before you approach them allows you to craft the perfect email that you’re going to send them.
 It’s the kind of email that will not get lost between hundreds of other blogger pitches.

-Your email will be the one that hotel marketing will read and feel tempted to reply.
-There are a few tricks how to make it happen, and I’ll help you get to them.
+Your email will be the one that hotel marketing will read and feel tempted to reply to.
+There are a few tricks on how to make it happen, and I’ll help you get to them.

 You have to be aware of the fact that hundreds of bloggers are pitching hotels for collaborations daily.